 5. Both Meridian and LISA have been gracious for having me stay and cowork out of their respective spaces, and for that I’m grateful.
 I’ve much enjoyed working out of these spaces, and having coworking spaces like these are a huge value add: Having a hub available makes spinning up programs like CamLAB as low friction as possible.

-6. I recognise I’m in an extremely fortunate position to do so, both as a combination of having both been lucky enough to be born in the “right” country to make acquiring a VISA to the UK easy, and having my brain wired the way that it is21 such that a lot of things I find enjoyable (like teaching) are things people will pay me for, which allowed me to build enough capital built up to make taking such a risk possible.
+6. I recognise I’m in an extremely fortunate position to do so, both as a combination of having both been lucky enough to be born in the “right” country to make acquiring a VISA to the UK easy, and having my brain wired the way that it is21 such that a lot of things I find enjoyable (like teaching) are things people will pay me for, which allowed me to build enough capital to make taking such a risk possible.

 7. Well, maybe.
 LLMs write a lot of code that I use for experiments, or when I just need a bunch of boilerplate written without much thought, or when I’m trying to just get a quick and dirty script to hack something together.
 But SWE skills would be valuable for bigger projects and higher level decisions.
 Maybe I’ll just wait 6 months and Claude 3.5 Opus or GPT-5 can handle it.